denismurphy/pythonic/README.md

 # 🐍 Pythonic

- Pythonic is a collection of code snippets and examples that I've created while learning Python.
+ Pythonic is a selection of code snippets and examples that I compiled while learning Python.

 ## 🌟 Features